niknik3610/Rust-Webserver/README.md

 # Rust-Webserver

-A web server & client built in rust using the Socket-2 api.
-Uses port#-8000 for server, port#-8001 for client
+A multi-threaded web server & client built in Rust, using the Socket-2 api.
+Uses port#-8000 for server.